Intellis-Blog-Software-Facility-Capital-Planning

 • Negotiate contracts to provide your organization with essential resources such as food, transportation, medical services, and volunteers.

-• Assign personnel to manage each function of the incident command system and define lines of succession in the emergency plan regarding who is responsible if key leaders are unavailable.
+• Assign personnel to manage each function of the incident command system and define lines of succession in the emergency plan regarding who is responsible if critical leaders are unavailable.

 Response